Email FacebookTwitterMenu burgerClose thin

 The origin of the name is generally traced to 1917.
 That was when a Supreme Court justice ruling on the validity of state securities laws used the term to warn against fly-by-night fraudsters attempting to sell securities with no more basis for value than the “blue sky.”
 Since then, all the state securities laws have come to be known as blue sky laws.

-Nearly all states base their blue sky laws on legislation modeled by the Uniform Securities Act, first passed in 1956 and since updated numerous times.
-The laws generally provide for each state’s security commission or agency to evaluate the information sellers provide about securities and how they are being sold.
+Nearly all states base their blue sky laws on legislation modeled by the Uniform Securities Act.
+The Act was first passed in 1956, and has since been updated numerous times.
+The laws generally provide for each state’s security commission or agency to evaluate the information sellers provide about securities and how they’re being sold.
 State securities laws are typically enforced by a state securities commissioner.

-Before selling a security in any given state, the security must be registered, which involves providing substantial information about the offering.
+Before selling a security in any given state, the security must be registered.
+This involves providing substantial information about the offering.
 In addition, the brokerage and the individual broker both have to be registered.
 The laws provide penalties for failing to disclose information as well as making fraudulent statements.

 Variations of Blue Sky Laws

-The new law granted the federal government greater control and reduced states’ ability to set standards for sellers and require registration and evaluation of securities.
+The new law granted the federal government greater control and reduced states’ ability to set standards for sellers.
+It also required the registration and evaluation of securities.
 States essentially act now as second-level overseers of the securities industry.

 The blue sky laws still vary significantly, however.
 For instance, in some states, including New York, private investors do not have the right to take legal action for fraudulent securities deals.
 They are limited to suing for breach of fiduciary duty and ordinary fraud in civil court.
 In these states, only attorneys general can bring civil and criminal actions for fraudulent securities transactions.